 Your Nest's Eco mode is great for setting temperature ranges.
 This is a function that adjusts the temperature in your home depending on if anyone is in the residence or if it is empty.

-To access Eco mode for customized temperature ranges, go to settings and select Eco.
+To access Eco mode for customized temperature ranges, go to Settings and select Eco.
 That should display the current “Heat to” and “Cool to” temperature settings.
 You can select each and make your preferred changes.
-When complete, select Done.
+Once you're finished, select Done.

 Nest thermostats can be integrated with most heating and cooling systems.
-The maker of Nest, Google, features a compatibility checking tool that asks a series of questions about your location and existing setup to see which Nest model is compatible with your system.
+The maker of Nest, Google, has an online compatibility checker that presents a few questions related to your location and current setup to learn which Nest model would be compatible with your system.

-If you don't think your Nest is compatible with your system, it’s best to reach out to a professional for smart thermostat installation in Los Angeles.
+If you have a Nest and believe it’s not compatible with your system, it’s best to reach out to a professional for smart thermostat installation in Los Angeles.
 Experienced technicians evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.

 12. Can I Manually Control My Nest Thermostat?

-Nest Thermostats come with many features designed to increase comfort and decrease costs.
-However, there is a way to turn off the smart features if you want to control a Nest manually like a normal thermostat.
+Nest Thermostats are loaded with innovative features designed to increase comfort and decrease costs.
+However, you can actually turn off the smart features if you prefer manual controls similar to normal thermostats.

-Bear in mind, by doing this you clear all your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.
+Don't forget, by doing this you clear all your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and allow changes, but that’s about it.

 You can achieve this by disabling the settings in a series of steps: